 Interoperability of Fortran program units with program units written in other languages is defined in terms of a companion processor.
 A Fortran processor is its own companion processor, and might have other companion processors as well.
 The interoperation of Fortran program units is defined as if the companion processor is defined by the C programming language.

+4.8 Allocatable variables

+An allocatable variable or component is declared with a rank (dimensionality) but without data.
+It is associated with data by an allocate statement and is then said to be allocated.
+If it is an array, the allocate statement provides it with bounds.
+Its data is released to the system by a deallocate statement and it is then said to be unallocated.
+Its initial status is unallocated.
+Its allocation status is either allocated or unallocated.
+While it has many of the properties of a pointer variable, it cannot give rise to memory leakage or a dangling pointer.
+Assignment among allocatable variables of the same rank copies their data.

 4.9 Parallelism

 4.9.1 Images and coarrays